Backbase/local-backend-setup/README.md

 ## Release Policy

-We release this repository for every Backbase LTS release.
-Each LTS release is compatible with all the Backbase versions down to the previous LTS version.
-For example, with the `2022.02-LTS` release, you can use any Backbase version <ins>higher</ins> than `2022.08-LTS` up to `2023.02-LTS`.
+We release this repository after every Backbase Breaking Changes release.
+Each release is compatible with all the Backbase versions until its next LTS version.
-Any other interim release will be compatible up to the next LTS Backbase version.
+For example, with the `2022.03` release, you can use any Backbase version <ins>Higher</ins> than `2022.03` up to `2023.09-LTS`.